 Typically, Madera posts teacher/class assignment the afternoon before school starts (Sunday afternoon).

 This year we will also have a “Jump Start” event on Saturday, Aug.
-20th.
+19th from 9:00 am – 12:00 pm.
 You’ll be able to fill out your child’s emergency contact forms, get information about the coming year’s events and activities, meet many current Madera families, and also find out your child’s teacher and classmates.

 Is there an orientation to help my kindergartener get ready for school?